 Some people think that alcohol is a stimulant because, in low doses, it has a stimulating effect.
 It can increase heart rate, makes people more impulsive and aggressive, and causes a surge in dopamine levels.

-The intoxication you feel when you drink alcohol is alcohol mimicking the naturally occurring gamma-aminobutyric acid (GABA) in your brain.
+The feeling you get when drinking is alcohol mimicking the naturally occurring gamma-aminobutyric acid (GABA) in your brain.
 This is a neurotransmitter that produces feelings of relaxation and improves your mood.